Organisms that cause E. coli gastroenteritis are usually acquired from contaminated ground beef or water or unpasteurized milk.

 Improved meat-processing procedures in the United States have helped reduce the rate of meat contamination with E. coli.
 Despite these measures, ground beef can still be contaminated.
 Thus, ground beef should be cooked to an internal temperature of 160° F (71° C) or until juices run clear.
 People should drink only pasteurized milk and milk products.

-People should report outbreaks of bloody diarrhea to public health authorities, because intervention can prevent infection in other people.
-Reporting can be done by contacting the local county Department of Health via information found on the web site or in the phone book.
+People should report outbreaks of bloody diarrhea to a local public health departments, because intervention can prevent infection in other people.